flancia-coop/doc.anagora.org/social-coop-tech-group.md

 - Attending: Steve, Ammar, Calix

 SSO
 - Where are our previous notes on this?
+There are some later in this doc
+- Keycloak vs something else?
+- SSO as additional option, instead of cutover
--
+- SSOPTSD

 ## 2026-03-04